medialab/minet/docs/cli.md

   --strip-protocol, --dont-strip-protocol         Whether or not to strip the protocol when normalizing the url.
 Defaults to strip protocol.
   --strip-trailing-slash, --dont-strip-trailing-slash
                                                   Whether or not to trailing slash when normalizing url.
 Defaults to strip trailing slash.
+  -s SELECT, --select SELECT                      Columns of input CSV file to include in the output (separated by `,`).
+  --total TOTAL                                   Total number of items to process.
+Necessary if you want to display a finite progress indicator.
+  -o OUTPUT, --output OUTPUT                      Path to the output file.
+By default, the results will be printed to stdout.

 columns being added to the output: